pthu/sahd/docs/words/to_rescue.md

 <span dir="rtl" lang="he">יָשַׁע</span>,
  being attested in proper names in NWSem and most of the ESA languages.
 The Ug evidence attests to the second consonant being <i>ṯ</i>
-(Sawyer 1975:78).
+(Sawyer 1975: 78).
 This new evidence counters some earlier interpretations based on Arab (see B.1).
 The main arguments outlined by Sawyer (1975) are the evidence of proper names in NWSem (A.3, A.4, B.3), the collocation of <i>yṯʿ</i> terms with deities’ names (as with ישׁע;
 see A.1, 3, 5, 7-10; also Syntagmatics A.1), chronological evidence (see
 A.5, 7-10) and phonological equivalence (B.1).
 Earlier KBL (412, along
 with <i>wasiʿa</i>), Huffmon (1965: 215) and Stolz (1971: 786, citing Sawyer
-1965:475-76, 485) had supported this view; and at the conference where Sawyer originally presented his paper T.L.
+1965: 475-76, 485) had supported this view; and at the conference where Sawyer originally presented his paper T.L.
 Fenton and H.W.F.
 Saggs had indicated their strong agreement with it (Sawyer 1975: 83-84).
-Significantly this view was adopted in the latest Hebrew lexicon to incorporate philological data (Ges<sup.18</sup>, 510 [1995]).
+Significantly this view was adopted in the latest Hebrew lexicon to incorporate philological data (Ges<sup>18</sup>, 510 [1995]).
 Unfortunately the occurrences of <i>yṯʿ</i> do not give an independent indication of its meaning.

 <b>A.3</b>  The appearance of a root in a name is not evidence for a verbal form
-ever existing (cf. Sawyer 1975:77), but the existence of this root in non-biblical theophoric proper names may correspond to the use of ישׁע in Hebrew personal names and as a verb with primarily God as the subject.
+ever existing (cf. Sawyer 1975: 77), but the existence of this root in non-biblical theophoric proper names may correspond to the use of ישׁע in Hebrew personal names and as a verb with primarily God as the subject.
 The root-morpheme <i>yṯʿ</i> is attested relatively frequently in proper names in Amorite.
-It is the only Sem language from the early second millennium B.C. in which the root appears.
+It is the only Sem. language from the early second millennium B.C. in which the root appears.
 The earliest occurrence is the name <i>lašuil</i> in a legal document from c.
 2048 B.C.
-(Buccellati 1966:165).
+(Buccellati
+1966: 165).
 The verbal form derived from this is <i>yašuḫ</i>, found also in eight names from Mari (Huffmon 1965:215–16).
-The root appears to be frequent in Amorite names in comparison with some of the other NWSem evidence.
+The root appears to be frequent in Amorite names in comparison with some of the other NWSem. evidence.

 <b>A.4</b>  The verb appears in the Moabite inscription (line 4) in the
-expression <i>hšʿny mkl hšlkn</i> ‘he delivered me from all assaults’ (Segert 1961; Gibson 1971:77–78).
+expression <i>hšʿny mkl hšlkn</i>, ‘he delivered me from all assaults’ (Segert 1961; Gibson 1971: 77–78).
 The noun might also appear in lines 3–4 –
  <i>bmt</i> [ <i>y</i>] <i>šʿ</i> ‘in the high place of salvation’.
 For an alternative
 reading to <i>bmt</i> see Gibson 1971:78.

 <b>A.5</b>  The root <i>yṯʿ</i> is attested in proper names in Ugaritic.
 It is found
-in the names <i>yṯʿd</i> (Gröndahl 1967:47) and perhaps <i>yṯil</i>, if it is a shortened form of <i>yṯʿil</i> (Sawyer 1975:78).
+in the names <i>yṯʿd</i> (Gröndahl 1967: 47) and perhaps <i>yṯil</i>, if it is a shortened form of <i>yṯʿil</i> (Sawyer 1975: 78).

 <b>A.6</b>  In an Amarna letter the name of a leader in the revolt in southern